-Where to Get Soap Making Ingredients and Supplies
+Where to Get Soap Making Ingredients (Suppliers by Country)

-Places to source natural soap making supplies, including oils, lye, beeswax, essential oil, honey, and herbs.
-Includes ideas for sourcing locally produced ingredients, what to look for, avoiding suspicious sellers, and soapmaking suppliers by country.
+Places to source natural soap-making supplies, including oils, lye, beeswax, essential oil, honey, and herbs.
+This includes ideas for sourcing locally produced ingredients, what to look for, avoiding suspicious sellers, and finding soapmaking suppliers by country.

-There are a lot of questions when you first begin making handmade soap.
-You not only need to learn about the soap making process but also about soap making ingredients.
-Oils, distilled water, lye, and all of the extras you can use to scent, decorate, or improve your batches.
+There are a lot of questions when you first begin making handmade soap, including soap-making ingredients.
+You can use oils, distilled water, lye, and all of the extras to scent, decorate, or improve your batches.
 That involves learning how to choose the right recipes or formulate new ones based on the ingredients you want to use.
-I have a lot of information for you to discover on all of those topics, including free recipes.
-However, this piece focuses entirely on the practical matter of where to source natural soap making supplies.
+I have much information for you to discover on all those topics, including free soap recipes.
+However, this piece focuses entirely on the practical matter of where to source natural soap-making supplies.

-When you purchase soap ingredients and equipment, you’ll have quite a few things to consider.
+You’ll have many things to consider when you purchase soap ingredients and equipment.
 Stock availability, shelf-life, quality, and ethical standards are all important.
-Still, the biggest hurdle to making the right choices is that we mainly place our ingredients orders online since physical soap making supplies shops are uncommon.
+Still, the biggest hurdle to making the right choices is that we mainly place our ingredient orders online since physical soap-making supply shops are uncommon.
 That means speaking to an actual person or seeing products in real life isn’t easy.
 Price is another significant aspect of buying soap supplies: the price of the material and the shipping costs.
 Cost may even affect which soap recipes you can feasibly make.

-A wide range of soap making supplies is available in the North American and European markets.
-However, you may find your choices much more limited if you’re out of those areas.
-I’ve spoken with soapmakers in parts of Africa, India, and Indonesia that have had a challenging time getting a hold of ingredients that we might consider common.
-Olive oil for one!
+A wide range of soap-making supplies is available in the North American and European markets.
+However, you may find your choices more limited if you’re out of those areas.
+I’ve spoken with soapmakers in parts of Africa, India, and Indonesia who have had difficulty finding ingredients that we might consider common.
+Olive oil, for one!
 It’s scarce or prohibitively expensive in some parts of the world.
 If you can’t source materials and ingredients, then you will need to be creative with what you have.

 - Tips for starting a soapmaking business